 Test Results

 The Canon PIXMA MG3620's build quality is disappointing.
-The body is made of thin plastic that doesn't feel very high quality or sturdy.
+The body is made of thin plastic that doesn't feel very high-quality or sturdy.
 Also, its scanner lid hinges, input tray, and output tray feel flimsy.
-You might want to check out the HP ENVY 6065e if you're looking for something a little more sturdily built.
+You might want to consider the HP ENVY 6065e if you're looking for something more sturdily built.
 On the bright side, the scanner lid stays open on its own, making it easy to properly place media you want to scan.
-You can access the ink cartridges by lifting the scanner flatbed, but the printer needs to be on before you can replace them.
+You can access the ink cartridges by lifting the scanner's flatbed, but the printer must be on before you can replace them.
 Paper jams are easily accessible through the back of the printer.

 This printer doesn't have a display.
-Instead, it has LEDs to indicate the printer's status and different function buttons that let you perform print and copy tasks.
-If you want an alternative with a touchscreen display, consider the HP ENVY 6155e.
+Instead, it features LEDs to indicate the printer's status and different function buttons that allow you to perform print and copy tasks.
+If you're looking for an alternative with a touchscreen display, consider the HP ENVY 6155e.

 The ink cartridges yield very few prints, meaning you'll have to replace them often if you print a lot.
 Additionally, since this printer uses a tri-color cartridge, you need to replace the entire cartridge even if one color runs out.
 You can increase the yield slightly with longer-lasting XL cartridges; the black cartridge is available in two high-yield formats (PG-240XL and PG-240XXL), while the color cartridge is available in a single high-yield format (CL-241XL).

-Update (02/13/2025): After receiving feedback from the community regarding this printer's Estimated Black Page Yield, we ran the yield test again using a new PG-240 cartridge and the most recent drivers.
+Update (02/13/2025): Following community feedback regarding the Estimated Black Page Yield of this printer, we re-ran the yield test using a new PG-240 cartridge and the most recent drivers.
 Our previously published numbers were too high; we've updated the review accordingly.
 By contrast, testing a new CL-241 cartridge provided a similar Estimated Color Page Yield to our published results.

 The Canon PIXMA MG3620 only has a flatbed scanner, so you have to manually scan each page since it can't automatically process multi-page documents.
 Its optical character recognition (OCR) feature lets you save your scanned documents as searchable PDFs.
-It works well most of the time but occasionally makes mistakes, especially when there are italics.
-If you're looking for a similar printer with an automatic document feeder, check out the HP DeskJet 4155e or the Canon PIXMA TR4520.
+It works well most of the time but occasionally makes mistakes, especially with italics.
+If you're looking for a similar printer with an automatic document feeder, check out the HP DeskJet 4155e or the Canon PIXMA TR7120.

 This printer has an okay color gamut.
 It can't reproduce bright, saturated colors or darker shades of green and yellow, resulting in photos that look noticeably darker than the original.
 Its narrow color range also causes the loss of fine details.
 There's no banding, but color transitions look grainy.

-Although many colors look inaccurate, the Canon PIXMA MG3620's accuracy is among the best compared to other printers in its class, and the colors aren't so off as to make photos look bad or unnatural, so it's fine for casual color prints and home photos.
+Although many colors appear inaccurate, the Canon PIXMA MG3620's accuracy is among the best compared to other printers in its class, and the colors aren't so off as to make photos look bad or unnatural, making it suitable for casual color prints and home photos.
 That said, it isn't ideal for professional work that requires exact color reproduction.

 This printer can only connect wirelessly via an existing Wi-Fi network.
 If you want a printer that generates its own Wi-Fi (Wi-Fi Direct), check out the HP DeskJet Plus 4155.

-You don't need to manually install drivers or apps on Chrome OS and macOS devices to use the printer, but you do on Windows devices.
+You don't need to manually install drivers or apps on Chrome OS and macOS devices to use the printer; however, this is required on Windows devices.
 Get the drivers here.